solo-io/workshops/gloo-edge/README.md

 > Note: The nested command `glooctl proxy url` returns the endpoint in which the Gloo Edge Envoy proxy is exposed.
 Take the time and investigate `glooctl` and the utilities it exposes.

-On the web browser you'll see the `httpbin` application webpage.
+On the web browser, you'll see the `httpbin` application webpage.

 ![`httpbin` Web Interface](images/httpbin-ui.png)

 Now, create another route entry for the `echo` service.
 But we got to ask ourselves on what property of the request should we take the routing decision?
-Gloo Edge is versatile and you can route based on many properties such as: headers, hostname, path based routing, and so on.
+Gloo Edge is versatile and you can route based on many properties such as headers, hostname, path-based routing, and so on.

-While surfing the web regular users will type the hostname such as `echo.solo.io` in the web browser.
+While surfing the web end-users will type the hostname in the web browser address bar, for e.g.  `echo.solo.io`.
 After that the browser uses Domain Name Servers (DNS) configured on the operating system to resolve the typed hostname to an IP address.

-After the resolution a TCP connection is initiated to that IP address and the hostname `echo.solo.io` is added to the request as an HTTP Header, specifically the `Host` header for HTTP/1, and as the `:authority` header for HTTP/2.
+After the resolution, a TCP connection is initiated to that IP address and the hostname (in this example `echo.solo.io`) is added to the request as an HTTP Header, specifically the `Host` header for HTTP/1, and as the `:authority` header for HTTP/2.
 Because Envoy internally uses the HTTP/2 version of this header we refer to it with the latter header.

-In order too route traffic to the `echo` service for the hostname `echo.solo.io` we define the following virtual service.
+In order to route traffic to the `echo` service for the hostname `echo.solo.io` we define the following virtual service.

 ```bash
 kubectl apply -f - <<EOF